 Mortgage interest payments for new claimants on (IB) JSA after 4 January 2009 only last for two years and this is payment then withdrawn.
 The withdrawal of this payment has started to affect claimants from January 2011.
 It is unclear at the moment what help is available for dealing with this financial shortfall.

-The rules of entitlement to housing costs changed on 5 January 2009.
-Most people making a claim to JSA(IB) on or after this date do not receive any housing costs for a qualifying period of thirteen weeks.
-After the thirteen weeks, full housing costs are included in a person’s claim.
-In some cases, it is possible to use linking rules to reduce the qualifying period (for more details see 220.127.116.11.7).
+The rules of entitlement to housing costs changed on 1 April 2016.
+Most people making a claim to JSA(IB) on or after this date do not receive any housing costs for a qualifying period of 39 (previously thirteen) weeks.
+After the 39 weeks, full housing costs are included in a person’s claim.
+In some cases, it is possible to use linking rules to reduce the qualifying period (for more details see 188.8.131.52.7).

-Prior to 5 January 2009, there were different rules for help with housing costs for loans taken out either before or after 2 October 1995 (see below).
-These had longer qualifying periods.
-Those waiting to receive housing costs under these rules should have been automatically transferred over to the new shorter qualifying period, with payment starting immediately for those who had already served fourteen or more weeks.
+Prior to 1 April 2016, there were different rules for help with housing costs for loans taken out before or after 5 January 2009 (see below).
+These had a shorter waiting period (thirteen weeks).
+Those waiting to receive housing costs under these rules should have been automatically transferred over to the new longer qualifying period, with payment starting immediately for those who had already served 13 or more weeks.